drug-design/course/docs/chapters/structure-activity-relationships.md

 ### Carbonyl: Hypothetical H-Bond Interactions

-A carbonyl group can act only as a hydrogen bond acceptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/carbonyl-hypothetical-h-bond-interactions-1edf9dee'><i class='fa fa-play' aria-hidden='true'></i></button>A carbonyl group can act only as a hydrogen bond acceptor.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_CO_acceptor.gif){: loading=lazy }
 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-To test whether a carbonyl group is involved as an acceptor of hydrogen bonds, it is possible to replace the C=O by a C=CH<sub>2</sub>, a CH<sub>2</sub> or reduce it to an alcohol.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-3357b763'><i class='fa fa-play' aria-hidden='true'></i></button>To test whether a carbonyl group is involved as an acceptor of hydrogen bonds, it is possible to replace the C=O by a C=CH<sub>2</sub>, a CH<sub>2</sub> or reduce it to an alcohol.
 If the biological activity drops, one can conclude that this carbonyl group may interact with the protein as a hydrogen bond acceptor.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_CO_acceptor_replace.png){: loading=lazy }